The 20 Best Familial Periodic Paralysis Doctors in Portugal

 Lisbon, PT

-Catarina Campos-De practices in Lisbon, Portugal.
+Catarina Campos-De practices practicing medicine in Lisbon, Portugal.
 Ms. Campos-De is rated as an Experienced expert by MediFind in the treatment of Familial Periodic Paralysis.
-Her top areas of expertise are Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, Familial Transthyretin Amyloidosis, and Andersen-Tawil Syndrome.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, Familial Transthyretin Amyloidosis, and Andersen-Tawil Syndrome.

 Experienced in Familial Periodic Paralysis